Quantum Commuting Circuits and Complexity of Ising Partition Functions: Abstract

 \section{Abstract}

-Instantaneous quantum polynomial-time ({\sf IQP}) computation is a class of quantum computation consisting only of commuting two-qubit gates and is not universal in the sense of standard quantum computation.
-Nevertheless, it has been shown that if there is a classical algorithm that can simulate {\sf IQP} efficiently, the polynomial hierarchy ({\sf PH}) collapses at the third level, which is highly implausible.
+Instantaneous quantum polynomial-time ({\sf IQP}) computation is a class of quantum computation consisting only of commuting two-qubit gates and is not universal.
+Nevertheless, it has been shown that if there is a classical algorithm that can simulate {\sf IQP} efficiently, the polynomial hierarchy ({\sf PH}) collapses to the third level, which is highly implausible.
 However, the origin of the classical intractability is still less understood.
-Here we establish a relationship between {\sf IQP} and computational complexity of the partition functions of Ising models.
+Here we establish a relationship between {\sf IQP} and computational complexity of calculating the partition functions of Ising models.
 We apply the established relationship in two opposite directions.
-One direction is to find subclasses of {\sf IQP} that are classically efficiently simulatable in the strong sense, by using exact solvability of certain types of Ising models.
-Another direction is applying quantum computational complexity of {\sf IQP} to investigate (im)possibility of efficient classical approximations of Ising models with imaginary coupling constants.
-Specifically, we show that there is no fully polynomial randomized approximation scheme (FPRAS) for Ising models with almost all imaginary coupling constants even on a planar graph of a bounded degree, unless the {\sf PH} collapses at the third level.
-Furthermore, we also show a multiplicative approximation of such a class of Ising partition functions is at least as hard as a multiplicative approximation for the output distribution of an arbitrary quantum circuit.
+One direction is to find subclasses of {\sf IQP} that are classically efficiently simulatable by using exact solvability of certain types of Ising models.
+Another direction is applying quantum computational complexity of {\sf IQP} to investigate (im)possibility of efficient classical approximations of Ising partition functions with imaginary coupling constants.
+Specifically, we show that a multiplicative approximation of Ising partition functions is \#{\sf P}-hard for almost all imaginary coupling constants even on planar lattices of a bounded degree.